amirali1412/getting-ready-for-uni/README.md

             a.The user would already be comfortable with the website layout and can easily click on "Questions" in the navigation bar.

+Further Testing

+1.The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

+2.The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

+3.A large amount of testing was done to ensure that all pages were linking correctly.

+4.Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ##### Deployment